Compphsy/BCEnergy-Application/README.md

 </ol>
 ***************************************************************

-Start the backend server using "npm run server"
+2. Start the backend server using "npm run server"

-Start the frontend client using "npm run client"
+3. Start the frontend client using "npm run client"

-Start both using 'npm run dev'
+4. Or start both using 'npm run dev'

 <h2>Technologies Used:</h2>
 <ol>